Prag8855/aab/content/glossary/Hausarzt.md

 Title: What is a Hausarzt
 German_term: Hausarzt
 English_term: General practitioner
-Description:
+Description: A family doctor or general practitioner practices general medicine.
 Date_created: 2020-12-11
-Date_updated: 2022-04-20
+Related_guides:
-Related_guides: guides/english-speaking-doctors-berlin.md, guides/coronavirus.md
+    guides/english-speaking-doctors-berlin.md
 ---

-*Hausarzt* is the German word for a family doctor or general practitioner.
+A family doctor or general practitioner (*Hausarzt*) is a type of doctor.
+It's usually the first doctor you see when you have a problem.
+If needed, they will refer you to a specialist.